verrazzano/docs/content/en/docs/samples/multicluster/sock-shop/_index.md

 delete the application resources and the project from the admin cluster.
 Undeploy affects all clusters in which the application is located.

-1. To undeploy the application, delete the Sock Shop OAM resources.
+1. To undeploy the application, delete the Sock Shop OAM resources:
    ```
    $ kubectl --kubeconfig $KUBECONFIG_ADMIN delete \
      -f {{< release_source_url raw=true path=examples/multicluster/sock-shop/sock-shop-app.yaml >}}